 - 2 garlic cloves peeled and minced

 - 1 teaspoon kosher salt

 - ¼ teaspoon paprika

 - Flaky sea salt and fresh parsley for topping

 - Preheat oven to 400°F.

-- Wash your potatoes and cut into wedges.
-First, cut the potato in half length-wise, then cut each half into 4 wedges (similiar to how you might cut an apple).
-You want the wedges to all be a simliar size; if any feel too large, cut them again.
+- Wash your potatoes and cut into wedges (no need to peel!).
+First, cut the potato in half length-wise, then cut each half into 4 wedges (similar to how you might cut an apple).
+You want the wedges to all be a similar size; if any feel too large, cut them again.
 Transfer to a large baking sheet.

-- Drizzle the potatoes with olive oil, kosher salt, black pepper, and minced garlic.
-Toss to combine and coat evenly.
+- Drizzle the potatoes with olive oil, salt, black pepper, paprika and minced garlic.
+Toss to coat evenly.
 Spread the potatoes evenly on the baking sheet without overlapping.
 If needed, transfer some to a second baking sheet.

-- Bake for 40-45 minutes, flipping halfway.
-Finished wedges will be browned and crispy.
+- Bake for 40-45 minutes, carefully flipping halfway.
+The finished potato wedges will be browned and crispy.
 Serve warm with your favorite dipping sauce.